Niagara (The Office)

 "Niagara" is a two-part episode of the sixth season of the American comedy series The Office.
 It is the 4th and 5th episodes in the season's episode count and the 104th and 105th episode of the series overall.
 The episode was written by executive producer Greg Daniels and Mindy Kaling, and was directed by Paul Feig.
 It originally aired on October 8, 2009 on NBC in the United States.

 The episode revolves around the wedding of Jim and Pam at Niagara Falls.
 Not all goes smoothly when Jim accidentally reveals Pam's pregnancy to all the guests, including Pam's very old-fashioned grandmother, and Andy injures his scrotum while dancing.
 Meanwhile, Michael and Dwight both try to hook up with women, with mixed results.

-The episode was met with positive reviews from critics and fans.
-Although not all television critics reacted positively to Andy's dancing injury sub-plot, "Niagara" has nonetheless come to be considered a classic episode of the series.
+The episode was met with positive reviews and came to be considered a classic episode of the series.
 In a poll conducted by OfficeTally at the end of season six, the episode was named the second best episode of the series after the second-season finale, "Casino Night."
 The episode was viewed by 9.42 million households with a 4.8 rating/12% share in the 18–49 demographic making it the second highest viewed episode of the season after "The Delivery."